I am an avid music fan who loves to find technology that creates a quality music-listening experience!

 The Free Table Strikes Again

-As I have mentioned in other articles, my town's recycling center has a free donation table and sometimes you can find old analog equipment for the taking such record players, cassette decks and storage, records, and all kinds of audio equipment.
+As I have mentioned in other articles, my town's recycling center has a free donation table.
+Sometimes you can find old analog equipment for the taking, such record players, cassette decks and storage, records, and all kinds of audio equipment.
 One such find was my TeleMania Jeep portable boombox.

-These boomboxes were produced as early as 1995 exclusively for Chrysler Jeep automobiles and were included as a package in the purchases of some Jeep vehicles up to the late nineties.
-A really unique item, and to be honest I had no idea what this was until I opened the latch out of curiosity.
-It has AM/FM radio, CD function and also a cassette deck.
+These boomboxes were produced as early as 1995, exclusively for Chrysler Jeep automobiles, and were included as a package in the purchases of some Jeep vehicles up to the late nineties.
+This is a really unique item, and—to be honest—I had no idea what this was until I opened the latch out of curiosity.
+It has AM/FM radio, CD function, and also a cassette deck.
 It also has a standard power cord and can also run on D batteries for portability.

 This was advertised as water and shock resistant, and it looks really rugged and durable, with thick heavy plastic and a bottom skid surface that resembles a tire track.
-It can definitely see some kids in their Jeep back in the day, off-road rallying with this thing bouncing around in the back.
+I can definitely picture some kids back in the day, off-road rallying in their Jeep with this thing bouncing around in the back.
 The toggle system for functions is really unique as well.

 The boombox had some grime and dust on the outside as if it hadn't been opened in a few years.
 The inside was actually really clean, perhaps it did not get much use or it was cared for nicely.
 All functions worked, but the antenna jack where it plugs in is broken or a piece is missing so I could not get the antenna attached.
 No big deal.